kwea123/Unity_live_caption/README.md

 ## Installation

+There are command line (CLI) version and GUI versions.
+The code is the same but there are some performance differences:

+CLI: file size is small and allows more customization.
+GUI: file size is large (about 250MB) and takes some time to warm-up the speech to text program.

+Here is the tutorial of command line usage.
+For GUI users, please jump to [here](#GUI-usage).

 Make sure you have python.
 If not, installation is recommended via [Anaconda](https://www.anaconda.com/distribution/) with python version 3.

 Run `pip install -r requirements.txt` to install python dependencies.